fingerskier/manthra/README.md

 # Manthra

+Remember, if you have a problem with your parachute: you have the rest of your life to figure it out.

 When you get what you want that is God's direction.
 When you don't get what you want that is God's protection.
   Shannon L. Adler